jestjs/jest/docs/SnapshotTesting.md

 `;
 ```

-Any given value that is not a matcher will be checked exactly and saved to the snaptshot:
+Any given value that is not a matcher will be checked exactly and saved to the snapshot:

 ```javascript
 it('will check the values and pass', () => {